kloudkit/ws-docs/docs/pages/index.md

 Run your customized and pre-configured version of [VS Code][] *(powered by Coder)* using Docker, Kubernetes, or OpenShift and access it in the browser *(or via `ssh`)*.

+---

+Over the past decade, both companies and individual developers have increasingly embraced cloud-based workflows for CI, deployment, testing, and staging.
+Yet, the shift of actual development processes to the cloud has lagged behind.
+Despite the convenience and efficiency the cloud offers, developers have largely clung to the familiar comfort of the *desktop experience*, hesitating to move their development tools into the cloud.

+Recognizing this gap, *Kloud Workspace* was tailored to facilitate this transition.
+By packaging the widely-used *VSCode* IDE as a Docker container *(powered by Coder)*, and integrating the latest development environments along with essential tools and extensions, we offer a seamless bridge to the cloud.

 ## Addons

 The *workspace* is tailored for both development and DevOps purposes.